Labyrinths benefit mental and physical health

 “The presence of a labyrinth in a community space lets it be known that being calm, peaceful and relaxed is important,” Washington says.
 “It is a reminder to focus on self and to take time to care for your mind and body.
 The OSU labyrinths make a clear statement that the university values the health and wellness of its students, staff and faculty as well as those who visit campus.”

 The labyrinth experience differs user to user.
 Some people reported an increased sense of well-being or an epiphany they had been waiting to surface, while others have used the turns and changes in the curves of the labyrinth to regain balance lost due to poor health.
 However, most people simply use the calm environment for thought and reflection.

+One of the most common experiences among people when regularly walking a labyrinth is more clear and insightful thoughts about different challenges in their lives.
 As a landscape designer, Brown’s hope is to provide a space that will encourage people to spend time outdoors and interact with nature.
 He believes the labyrinth will do just that for the OSU community.

 “There are numerous studies on the beneficial effects that both meditation and nature have on our mental health, and the outdoor labyrinth is a space that offers both,” Brown says.